bentoml/BentoML/docs/source/bentocloud/getting-started/ship.rst

 Deploying your Bento
 --------------------

 Bento can be deployed in two ways: as an Online Service or as a Serverless Function.
 The choice depends on your specific use-case.
-You can learn more about the implications and best scenarios for each method in `:ref:Deploying Bento <concepts/deploy:Deploying Bento>`.
+You can learn more about the implications and best scenarios for each method in :doc:`/concepts/deploy`.

 In this tutorial, we'll proceed with the "Online Service" mode: